BerkeleyLab/Bedrock/guidelines/CONTRIBUTING.md

 that value, please do so.
 Creating new and slightly different names for the same thing is a wasteful cognitive load.

 #### Whitespace

 Readability is the goal, and specialized techniques to gain readability (like vertical alignment of parallel semantics) is allowed and even encouraged.

-Trailing whitespace is pure useless entropy, just don't.
+Trailing whitespace is pure useless entropy.

 Unix-style line breaks, ASCII 0x0a.